aryszka/mml/tutorial.md

 )
 ```

-When importing a module, the top level of the imported module's statements is executed if it is imported for the first time
+When importing a module, the top level statements of the imported module's are executed if it is imported for
-during the lifecycle of the program.
-If the top level statements of the imported module contain calls to
+the first time during the lifecycle of the program.
+If the top level statements of the imported module contain
-effects, then the use statement has to be marked with `~`.
+calls to effects, then the use statement has to be marked with `~`.

 `use ~ "config"`